Laughter is the Best Medicine

 Laughter is an especially powerful tool for managing conflict and reducing tension when emotions are running high.
 Whether with romantic partners, friends and family, or co-workers, you can learn to use humor to smooth over disagreements, lower everyone’s stress level, and communicate in a way that builds up your relationships rather than breaking them down.

 How to bring more laughter into your life

 Laughter is your birthright, a natural part of life that is innate and inborn.
 Infants begin smiling during the first weeks of life and laugh out loud within months of being born.
 Even if you did not grow up in a household where laughter was a common sound, you can learn to laugh at any stage of life.

-Begin by setting aside special times to seek out humor and laughter, as you might with working out, and build from there.
-Eventually, you’ll want to incorporate humor and laughter into the fabric of your life, finding it naturally in everything you do.
+Begin by setting aside special times to seek out humor and laughter, as you might with exercising, and build from there.
+Eventually, you’ll want to incorporate humor and laughter into the fabric of your life, finding it naturally in everything.

 Here are some ways to start:

 Smile.
-Smiling is the beginning of laughter and like laughter, it’s contagious.
+Smiling is the beginning of laughter, and like laughter, it’s contagious.
 When you look at someone or see something even mildly pleasing, practice smiling.
 Instead of looking down at your phone, look up and smile at people you pass in the street, the person serving you a morning coffee, or the co-workers you share an elevator with.
-Notice the effect this has on others.
+Notice the effect on others.